jsleb333/paper-decision-trees-as-partitioning-machines/README.md

-# Partitioning Machines: A framework to characterize the generalization properties of decision trees
+# Decision trees as partitioning machines to characterize their generalization properties

 ## Preface
-This package provides an implementation of the algorithms presented in the paper "Decision trees as partitioning machines to characterize their generalization properties".
+This package provides an implementation of the algorithms presented in the NeurIPS 2020 paper "Decision trees as partitioning machines to characterize their generalization properties" by Leboeuf, LeBland and Marchand.

 ## Requirements